ladydascalie/golangcode-site/content/posts/2017-04-09-get-a-url-parameter-from-a-request.md

   - url

 ---
-Often it&#8217;s important to read off the parameters sent through from the request.
-If it&#8217;s a GET request these will lie within the url itself and can be read using the request URL property.
-It&#8217;s important to note that when getting the parameters in this way it will always return an array (or slice?).
+Often it's important to read off the parameters sent through from the request.
+If it's a GET request these will lie within the url itself and can be read using the request's URL property.
+It's important to note that when getting the parameters in this way it will always return an array (or slice?).

+Our example below will act a little like an echo server, we listen for any requests and log the result of `key` if it's present.

 ```go
 package main